 Community engagement is a core feature of this work, and so our central question as writers is this: “What do we want our research to do?”
 This approach to teaching is built on my research of community stakeholders in community-engaged learning projects and thoughtful consideration of multiple audiences for research.

-My teaching also includes faculty development, particularly in my work as Director of Outreach for the Thompson Writing Program and Director for its Language, Arts + Media Program Lab.
+My teaching also includes faculty development, particularly in my work as Director of Outreach for the Thompson Writing Program and Associate Director for the Duke Language, Arts and Media Program.
 I have been involved in interdisciplinary initiatives focused on public scholarship at Duke, including Scholarship with a Civic Mission: Research Service Learning, consult with faculty and departments on engaged pedagogies such as community-based research, lead multidisciplinary faculty learning communities that explore pedagogical innovations in writing and undergraduate research, and offer pedagogical workshops across the curriculum on topics such as “Developing Community Partnerships,” “Teaching with Portfolios,” “Writing and Critical Reflection,” “Teaching Research with Writing,” “Responding to Student Writing,” and “Designing Collaborative Research Assignments.”